 It emerges from this case that the laws of Tuvalu are full of inconsistencies.
 First, the Constitution of Tuvalu declares that everyone in Tuvalu is entitled to the fundamental rights and freedoms set out in the Constitution without distinction based - among other things - on sex.
 [2] The rights and freedoms to which everyone is entitled are then set out in Part II.
 One of the freedoms is freedom from discrimination, [3] but this section only refers to difference of treatment on the grounds of race, origin, political opinion, colour, or religious (or lack of) beliefs.
 Sex or gender is not mentioned.
 Therefore, the court held, laws which discriminate of the grounds of sex or gender are not unconstitutional.
 Secondly, the rights of every person to such rights and freedom are cut down by provisions which do not apply non-discrimination provisions to laws in relation to land.
 [4] Land law and land rights can therefore be discriminatory - without restriction as to grounds.
-Thirdly, under the Custody of Children Ordinance [Cap.
-20] a court in making a custody order must have 'regard to the welfare of the child' and 'to the conduct and wishes of the mother and father'.
+Thirdly, under the Custody of Children Ordinance a court in making custody order must have 'regard to the welfare of the child' and 'to the conduct and wishes of the mother and father'.
 [5] This suggests that the welfare principles prevail over the wishes of either parent in the court's deliberations.
 Indeed section 3(3) states this principle to be 'the first and paramount consideration'.
-Yet the Native Lands Ordinance [Cap.
-22], which confers on the court the power to adjudicate on paternity issues, 6 allows a court to make an order that a child for whom paternity is acknowledged, must, after reaching the age of two years, reside with its father and /or his relations, unless this would be contrary to customary law.
-There is no reference to the welfare of the child.
+Yet the Native Lands Ordinance, which confers on the court the power to adjudicate on paternity issues, [6] allows a court to make an order that a child for whom paternity is acknowledged, must, after reaching the age of two years, reside with its father and /or his relations, [7] unless this would be contrary to customary law.
+There is no reference to the welfare of the child, although the welfare or best interests of the child has been held to apply as a guiding principle by the Tuvalu High Court in custody cases concerning children in Tuvalu.[8]
 The Custody of Children Ordinance was passed in 1974 whereas the Native Lands Ordinance was passed in 1957.
 Chronologically then it might be thought that the later act should be given priority over the earlier.
 However the court in this case could see no conflict between the two, despite the fact that not only is the Custody of Children Ordinance later, but also it applies to all courts whereas the Native Lands Ordinance only applies to a lands court established under the Act.
-[8] Indeed, the fact that the Island Court had made such an order without having the jurisdiction to do seems hardly to have troubled the High Court - which could have ruled that the Island Court had acted ultra vires.
+[9] Indeed, the fact that the Island Court had made such an order without having the jurisdiction to do so seems hardly to have troubled the High Court - which could have ruled that the Island Court had acted ultra vires.

-1 of 3 2/4/2022, 1:36 PM
+1 of 3 2/4/2022, 1:26 PM

-A final inconsistency lies in the fact that whereas the Custody of Children Ordinance puts the welfare of the child first, the Matrimonial Proceedings Act[Cap 21] (which was not applicable here but was referred to in the case) despite stating that the welfare of the children is of paramount importance, ranks it as equal to that of the parties of the marriage.
+A final inconsistency lies in the fact that whereas the Custody of Children Ordinance puts the welfare of the child first, the Matrimonial Proceedings Act (which was not applicable here but was referred to in the case) despite stating that the welfare of the children is of paramount importance, ranks it as equal to that of the parties of the marriage.